ggstuart/lab-04-responsive-menu/readme.md

 ## 2. Make the repository your own

-Now rename the `starter-code` folder to `lab-04` or similar.
+Now rename the `starter-code` folder to "lab-04" or similar.
 This is your code for todays lab.

-The cloned repository will have a `remote` called `origin` already configured.
+The cloned repository will have a `remote` called `origin` already configured to point to the source repository on github.
 We are now going to change this remote so that it points to a repository on your github account.

 Create a new repository on github (name it the same as the folder) and copy the url for cloning.